stefan505/gitstash-repro/README.md

 1. Clone this repo.
 2. Checkout `test` branch.
-3. Modify `Class1` and attempt stash via GitStash Error displayed is `perhaps you have untracked files, and didn't select Untracked.`
+3. Modify `Class1` and attempt stash via GitStash.
+Error displayed is `perhaps you have untracked files, and didn't select Untracked.`

 # Notes